Production designer, theatre/television/film

 Pay varies hugely between the different roles in design production, across theatre, television and film.
 There are further variations depending on the budget of each production.
 Most roles are freelance, so it is best to check the current agreed rates with Bectu (Broadcasting Entertainment Cinematograph and Theatre Union).
 You can check theatre rates with UK Theatre.

-Rates increase as roles become more senior and at the higher levels can reach over £3,000.
+Rates increase as roles become more senior and at the higher levels can reach over £3,000 per week.
 This can only be achieved with extensive experience.
 At production designer level, rates tend to be negotiated on an individual basis.

-Salaries may vary a great deal from one production to the next and your income will depend on the nature and number of contracts you take on.
-If you're on a low income, you might consider supplementing your earnings with other activities, such as teaching, model-making and exhibition design.
+Salaries may also vary from one production to the next, and your income will depend on the nature and number of contracts you take on.
+If you're on a low income, you might consider supplementing your earnings with other activities, such as teaching, model-making, or exhibition design.

-Only a few designers command high salaries.
-Those fortunate enough to work on West End productions may receive a percentage of box office takings or royalties.
+Only a few production designers can command high salaries.
+Those fortunate enough to work in the West End, for example, may even receive a percentage of box office takings or royalties.

 Income figures are intended as a guide only.